Mike Arieta, Licensed Independent Clinical Social Worker

 Kristin holds a M.ED in Special Education K-12, and a Bachelor of Science in Elementary Education 1-6 from the University of Minnesota-Twin Cities, as well as an Associate of Arts from Normandale Community College in Bloomington, Minn.

-She has been teaching in the St. Paul Public Schools for 14 years as a special education teacher, specifically targeting those students with learing disabilities (LD).
+She has been teaching in the St. Paul Public Schools for 19 years as a special education teacher, specifically targeting those students with leaning disabilities (LD).
 Kristin teaches classes in both math and reading at the middle school level with students who are performing below grade level in these areas.
 She has also worked with students who exhibit emotional and behavioral disorders (EBD), developmental/cognitive delays (DCD), and other health disabilities (OHD).
 Kristin's interests lie in providing specific strategies with students who have a diagnosed special education need, in K-12, which will assist in completing the educational standards required for Minnesota.
+Kristin now teaches in the Farmington MN school system working with students who experience learning disabilities and emotional/behavioral disorders.